tasket/wyng-backup/README.md

 ```

 <ul>
 The simple rsync example above can become bogged-down with unnecessary transfers because it doesn't take into account when pruning shifts data into different paths.
-A script that addresses this performance pitfall is available <a href="https://gist.github.com/tasket/08f38279d8702c7defcb62cb4afdae7a">here</a>.</ul>
+A `sync-archive.py` script that addresses this performance pitfall is available in the _misc/_ folder.
 <ul>
 Note that since a duplicate archive is identical, including internal UUIDs, it should only be kept for an emergency such as when the original archive is no longer available or becomes unusable.
 Switching back and forth between the original and duplicate for regular archival operations is not supported.</ul>